How To Get Out Of Google Sandbox Quickly [Case Study]

 Curious to know how?
 Continue to read on.

-Google sandbox is referred to the stage of your website in which you struggle to rank for major keywords in the Google Search Results or SERP.
-During the sandbox phase, no matter what you do (both on-page and off-page), everything seems to get “stuck”.
+Google sandbox refers to the stage of your website in which you struggle to rank for major keywords in the Search Results or SERP.
+During this stage, no matter what you do (both on-page and off-page), everything seems to get “stuck”.

-Although Google’s representatives have been actively denying the existence of sandbox in the past, any SEO experts would know that whenever you start a new website or working on an inactive site, there seems to exist this period of sandbox.
+Although Google’s representatives have been actively denying the existence of sandbox in the past, any SEO experts would know that whenever you start a new website or work on an inactive site, there seems to exist this period of stuckness.

-Most SEOs think that sandbox exists as a mean to combat against spam or new sites that are just created to spam the web.
-However, I don’t completely agree to this, as old websites can also get into sandbox.
+Most SEOs think that sandbox exists as a means to combat spam or new sites that are just created to spam the web.
+However, I don’t completely agree to this, as old websites can also get into it.

-Google sandbox has become more prevalent in the mid 2000s, when Google started adopting machine learning into their system.
-Since machine learning takes in the input from various sources and adjust the weight of each ranking factors accordingly, sandbox, hence, happens when the system doesn’t have enough signals to process the information and therefore, isn’t able to rank you well enough.
+This phenomenon became more prevalent in the mid-2000s when Google started adopting machine learning into its system.
+Since machine learning takes in the input from various sources and adjusts the weight of each ranking factor accordingly, sandbox, hence, happens when the system doesn’t have enough signals to process the information and therefore, isn’t able to rank you well enough.

-As mentioned above, not only new websites get into Google sandbox, although it’s most commonly seen in the new domains.
+As mentioned above, not only new websites get into this stage, although it’s most commonly seen in the new domains.

-The types of website that get stuck in the sandbox are:
+The types of websites that get stuck are:

-- Sites that doesn’t have consistent flow of positive signals
+• Sites that don’t have a consistent flow of positive signals

 1. Build out strong topical relevance quickly

-The first steps to get out of Google sandbox fast is to publish high-quality content as quickly as you can by covering the topics as much as you can.
+The first steps is to publish high-quality content as quickly as you can by covering the topics as much as you can.
 This helps signal to the system that your site is growing in a constant phase and that the site is becoming more relevant to the topic.

 If your domain is aged and has gotten into the sandbox phase, then I recommend refreshing up some of the old content and simultaneously adding the new one.